-What are the possible side effects of NSAIDs?

-NSAIDs can cause serious side effects, including:

-See "What is the most important information I should know about medicines called Nonsteroidal Anti-inflammatory Drugs (NSAIDs)?"

-- · new or worse high blood pressure

-- heart failure

-- liver problems including liver failure

-- kidney problems including kidney failure

-- low red blood cells (anemia)

-- life-threatening skin reactions

-- life-threatening allergic reactions

-- Other side effects of NSAIDs include: stomach pain, constipation, diarrhea, gas, heartburn, nausea, vomiting, and dizziness.

-Get emergency help right away if you get any of the following symptoms:

-- shortness of breath or trouble breathing

-- chest pain

-- weakness in one part or side of your body

-- slurred speech - swelling of the face or throat

-Stop taking your NSAID and call your healthcare provider right away if you get any of the following symptoms:

-- nameea

-- more tired or weaker than usual

-- diarrhea

-- itching

-- your skin or eyes look yellow

-- indigestion or stomach pain

-- flu-like symptoms

-- vomit blood

-- there is blood in your bowel movement or it is black and sticky like tar

-- unusual weight gain

-- skin rash or blisters with fever

-- · swelling of the arms, legs, hands and feet

-If you take too much of your NSAID, call your healthcare provider or get medical help right away.

-These are not all the possible side effects of NSAIDs.
+What are the possible side effects s of NSAIDs?
+NSAIDs can cause serious side effects, including: See "What is the most important information I should know about medicines called Nonsteroidal Anti-inflammatory Drugs (NSAIDs)?" • new or worse high blood pressu • heart failure liver problems including liver failure kidney problems including kidney failure • low red blood cells (anemia) life-threatening skin reactions life-threatening allergic reactions • Other side effects of NSAIDs include: stomach pain, constipation, diarrhea, gas, heartburn, nausea, vomiting, and dizziness.
+Get emergency help right away i f you get any of the following symptoms: shortness of breath or trouble b oreathing • slurred speech chest pain swelling of the face or throat • weakness in one part or side of your body your healthcare provider right away if you get any of the following symptoms: • nausea • vomit blood • more tired or weaker than usual • there is blood in your bowel movement diarrhea or it is black and stick • itching • unusual weight gain • your skin or eyes look yellow • skin rash or blisters with fever indigestion or stomach pain • swelling of the arms, legs, hands and • flu-like symptoms feet swoning of the arms, regs, hands and AID, call your healthcare provider or get medical help right away. ind, can your noaitheart provider of get meatear help right effects of NSAIDs.
 For more information, ask your healthcare provider or pharmacist about NSAIDs.
 Call your doctor for medical advice about side effects.
-You may report side effects to FDA at 1-800-FDA-1088.

-Other information about NSAIDs

-- Aspirin is an NSAID but it does not increase the chance of a heart attack.
+You may report side effects to FDA at 1 • Other information about NSAID • Aspirin is an NSAID but it does not increase the chance of a heart attack.
 Aspirin can cause bleeding in the brain, stomach, and intestines.
-Aspirin can also cause ulcers in the stomach and intestines. - Some NSAIDs are sold in lower doses without a prescription (over-the counter).
-Talk to your healthcare provider before using over-the-counter NSAIDs for more than 10 days.

-General information about the safe and effective use of NSAIDs

-Medicines are sometimes prescribed for purposes other than those listed in a Medication Guide.
+Aspirin can also cause ulcers in the stomach and intestines. and intestines.
+Aspirin can also cause ulcers in the stomach and and account of a macrointian (arran the account on).
+Talls to mare er doses without a prescription (over-the counter).
+Talk to your g over-the-counter NSAIDs for more than 10 days.
+General information about the sa Medicines are sometimes prescribed for purposes other than those listed in a Medication Guide.
 Do not use NSAIDs for a condition for which it was not prescribed.
 Do not give NSAIDs to other people, even if they have the same symptoms that you have.
 It may harm them.
 If you would like more information about NSAIDs, talk with your healthcare provider.
 You can ask your pharmacist or healthcare provider for information about NSAIDs that is written for health professionals.

-For more information, call Granules Pharmaceuticals Inc. at 1-877-770-3183.
+For more information, call Granule es Pharmaceuticals Inc at 1-877-770-3183.

-Dispense with Medication Guide is also available at: http://www.granulesindia.com/U.S.ProductCatalog.php

-This Medication Guide has been approved by the U.S. Food and Drug Administration

 Manufactured by: Granules India Limited, Hyderabad - 500 081, India.
-Manufactured for: Granules Pharmaceuticals Inc., Chantilly, VA-20151
+Manufactured for: Granules Pharmaceuticals Inc., Chantilly, VA-20151 Revised: 02/2023

-Revised: 05/2021